Man! I Feel Like a Woman!: Background and release

-Composition and lyrics
+Composition and lyric

 "Man!
 I Feel Like a Woman!" was written by Shania Twain and Robert John "Mutt" Lange, who also produced the track.
 According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, the song starts in the key of B♭ major and modulates to F major in the chorus, with a moderate tempo of 126 beats per minute.
-Twain's vocals span from the low-note of F3 to the high-note of D♭5.
+Twain's vocals span from the low-note of F3 to the high note of D♭5.
 "Man!
 I Feel Like a Woman!" is a country pop song, with a guitar riff that conjures Norman Greenbaum's "Spirit in the Sky", as noted by both Chuck Taylor of Billboard and J.D.
 Considine of Entertainment Weekly.
 It begins with Twain exclaiming, "Let's go girls".
-Lyrically, the song is a female empowerment track, with Twain insisting that "the best thing about being a woman is the prerogative to have a little fun" as well as promising to wear a "men's shirt" with a "short skirt."
+Lyrically, the song is a female empowerment track, with Twain insisting that "the best thing about being a woman is the prerogative to have a little fun" as well as promising to wear "men's shirts" with "short skirts".
 In an interview for Billboard, Twain further explained the song's lyrical meaning, elaborating:

 That song started with the title, then it kind of wrote itself.
 The whole expression is a celebration of being a woman these days, I think we're kind of spoiled in a lot of ways, with the advantages we have.
 Feminists may not feel that way, but I do.
 It's pretty darn fun to be a woman.

 In an interview with American LGBT-interest magazine The Advocate, Twain also discussed the song:

 A lot of the stuff I do has such a feminine, female perspective, but a powerful one.
 It's not only girl power, it's gay power.
 I think that song really stands for both.